pcpl2/EasyImageCdn/Readme.md

 docker run --name imagecdn -v /my/images/location:/var/lib/images -e API_KEY=EnterAdminKey -d pcpl2/easy_image_cdn:0.2.1
 ```

-This command launches the application with image conversion to 1024x720 and 800x600 enabled, with a maximum file size of 10Mb and your api key.
+This command launches the application with image conversion to 1024x720 and 800x600 enabled, with a maximum file size of 10Mb and your API key.

 ### Example docker-compose config